MithrilJS/mithril-query/README.md

 API
 ---

-First call the view result with the mithril query function.
-THe result has the following methods:
+First call the view result with the `mithril-query` function.
+Tnen result has the following methods:

 ### first(selector)